 The staff took her in but no matter what they did they could not get her to settle.

 That was when they came to Animal Friends of Turkey to ask for help in finding her a home of her own.

-She is still slightly on the shy side and she will back briefly if strangers come to the door.
+She remained slightly on the shy side and would back away briefly if strangers come to the door.

-However, within minutes she will get used to them and then all she wants is a stroke and some attention.
+However, within minutes she would get used to them and then all she wants is a stroke and some attention.

 She lives happily in her foster home with a number of dogs and she gets on well with them all.

 She also first on to the sofa in the evenings and loves nothing better than cuddles from her foster mum.

 The shelter staff were right to recognise that she needed help and began to run a series of appeals to try to find her a home for her in Turkey away from the shelter.